fstephany/OSMMaps/README.md

 ![map opened on the city of Mons, Belgium](/screenshot.png "City of Mons")

+## Installation

+Install is quite straightforward:

+    Metacello new
+      baseline: 'OSMMaps';
+      repository: 'github://fstephany/OSMMaps/repository';
+      load.

+You can add OSMMaps as a dependency on your project by adding the following to your metacello configuration:

+    spec baseline: 'OSMMaps' with: [
+        spec repository: 'github://fstephany/OSMMaps/repository'].

+Beware that this will load the latest version in Master.

+As OSMMaps is still a moving target at this moment, there are no official release yet.
+Expect to have broken stuff regularly.

 ## Roassal Example

-Simply execute:
+Once loaded, simply execute:

     OSMTile monsExample

-to open a map on top of the city of Mons
+to open a map on top of the city of Mons.
+You can drag the map to navigate around the city.